All Episodes

 Phenomenal.

-I can't believe, oh, wait a minute.
+Oh, wait a minute.

-I think it was a best seller.
+I think it was a bestseller.

-It was a number huge big best seller.
+It was a huge big bestseller.

 By the way, and the subtitle is America and the World on the Brink.

-Um I wish I were wrong about the on the brink part.
+I wish I were wrong about the on the brink part.

 I just didn't think on the brink would be this quickly.

-Uh it's been reported now widely that there is a chance this winter.
+It's been reported now widely that there is a chance this winter.

-And I asked you the last time you were on the show, but I want people to really hear you that there might be a blackout for the entire power grid all throughout New England, not just New Hampshire.
+And I asked you the last time you were on the show, but I want people to really hear you, that there might be a blackout for the entire power grid all throughout New England, not just New Hampshire.

 It gets cold in New Hampshire in the wintertime.